 Education—for residents as well as the local design build community—has been a key component of the project.
 The common house is equipped with an energy dashboard that tracks electricity usage and solar electricity generation in real time.
 Air quality monitoring in apartments allow residents to see that indoor air is, on average, at least 30% cleaner than the outdoor air.
 Tillamook Row has been part of numerous green building tours, with more than 350 people touring the community as part of educational events.

 In a bigger-than-expected way, Tillamook Row’s shared outdoor spaces have proven to be extremely valuable, both helping to improve residents’ quality of life as well as connection to one another.
-When Covid-19 limited access to the common house, people spent more time outside on their balconies and social distance socializing in the courtyard.
+When Covid-19 limited access to the common house, people spent more time outside on their balconies and socially distant socializing in the courtyard.
 Neighbors offered to help to one another with grocery shopping, dog walking and childcare.
 Maintaining a strong sense of community during such a difficult time has been a source of relief for the whole community.

 Photos by Bill Purcell Photography